Stevethepawn/Stevethepawn/README.md

 - 👋 Hi, I’m Steve
 - 👀 I’m interested in Quant Investing
 - 🌱 I’m currently learning AI& Deep Learning
-- 💞️ I’m looking to collaborate on FOF& Equity Research
+- 💞️ I’m looking to collaborate on Quant Research

 <!---
 Stevethepawn/Stevethepawn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.